Tabdhsan/dance-poc/productionize-docs/epics-and-stories.md

   - [ ] Advanced recommendation algorithms
   - [ ] Geographic analytics and location-based features
 - [ ] Discuss ENUMS with hiearachies and update 02-business-functions.sql accordinlgy for styles
+- [ ] Sentry is configured with proper error boundaries and performance monitoring
+- [ ] Environment variables are properly configured for development, staging, and production

 ### Epic 8: MVP Monitoring & Analytics